GhostNaN/ReVidia-Audio-Visualizer/docs/README.md

 ## Important Notes:
 #### This program ONLY accepts input audio streams

-If you are on **Linux**, ReVidia will try to use JACK to retrieve your output audio:
+If you are on **Linux**, ReVidia will try to use ALSA to retrieve your PulseAudio output
-- Just make sure you have jack, pulseaudio-jack, alsa and pulseaudio(with "pactl")

-If you use JACK normally like below, then just pick the JACK input.
+Otherwise if you use JACK normally like below, then just pick the JACK input.
 - https://forum.manjaro.org/t/how-to-replace-pulseaudio-with-jack-jack-and-pulseaudio-together-as-friend/2086

 &nbsp;